 The Loving v.
 Virginia case eventually appeared before the United States Supreme Court, where the court Judges voted unanimously in their favor.
 This case was a landmark case for the United States, as it effectively invalidated all laws prohibiting interracial marriage in the country, which meant that mixed-race couples were now able to marry and live together in any state of their choice.

 On June 12, 1967, the court's majority opinion was that “Under our Constitution, the freedom to marry, or not marry, a person of another race resides within the individual and cannot be infringed on by the State.”.

 Why we celebrate National Loving Day

-Mildred and Richard Loving fought not only for their right to marry and live together in their home states, but they also fought for the rights of all interracial couples in the United States.
+Mildred and Richard Loving fought not only for their right to marry and live together in their home states but also fought for the rights of all interracial couples in the United States.
 That's why, on the anniversary of their court case victory, we commemorate the huge advancement made on that day for all mixed-race couples and their right to live in harmony.

 How to Celebrate National Loving Day

 Organizers for this day encourage people to celebrate it by hosting small parties in their living rooms or backyards, where they can hold discussions about the Loving v.
 Virginia case and its legacy.

 This day is also about showing solidarity towards each other as part of a multiethnic community and learning more about, talking about, and bringing visibility to the issues that affect people of color and their communities.